15 July 2021, 18:07 | 07 August 2021, 14:16

 As previously mentioned, this league was set up with the big clubs in mind, yet by retaining a system of promotion and relegation it gave smaller clubs the chance to take a slice of the pie for themselves.
 This has led to many intense relegation battles that can sometimes see clubs pull off 'great escapes' by snatching late momentum and going on a winning run toward the end of a season to survive.

 West Bromwich Albion did such a thing when they survived on the final day in 2004/05, while Portsmouth similarly pulled off a shock escape a year later.
 Meanwhile, smaller clubs like Blackpool F.C. have provided much entertainment to remember despite short stays in the league.
 These clubs, as much as the winners, are what has made the Premier League so entertaining to watch from top to bottom through the years.

-During the 2015/16 season one particular story blew away any accusations that this league was too predictable and boring.
-Leicester City, who had only been promoted two seasons earlier and narrowly survived relegation the previous year, won the Premier League in one of the greatest sporting shocks of all time, adding their name to the five other clubs who had done so (now six others after Liverpool joined the list in 2020).
+Clubs like Leicester City, only promoted two seasons earlier and narrowly surviving relegation in 2014/15, won the Premier League in one of the greatest worldwide sporting shocks of all time, adding their name to the short list of only five other winners (now six others, with Liverpool finally joining the exclusive group in 2020).

-While few other clubs outside the usual suspects at the top have come close to emulating Leicester's achievement, it nonetheless reinvigorated the league and showed that no one can truly say they know for sure what's going to happen in any given season.
+While no other club outside the usual suspects have yet come close to a similar achievement, it still reinvigorated enthusiasm for the league and showed again that no one can really predict what awaits in any given season.
 Who's to say it can't happen again?